 Bister inks are best used on a lighter coloured Powertex base.
 I recommend Ivory, White or Yellow Ochre.
 Use the sprays generously and let the inks run into the textures.
 Wipe away highlights with a sponge.
 Bister is not permanent and I like to finish with a spray varnish.

-If you want to get more out of your Bister, try my Bister Masterclass digital download and make unique Powertex Bister art.
+If you want to get more out of your Bister, try my Bister Masterclass download and make unique Powertex Bister art.

 Powertex Universal Medium